vvkgopalan/E-Coli-Protein/README.md

 # E-Coli-Protein : Human
 ###Vivek Gopalan
 ##D-xylose transporter:
-D-xylose is a simple sugar and is use din an absorptiontest in humans to check how well intestines are absorbing   d-xylose.
+<p style = "color:teal; font-family:courier; backgroud-color:orange">D-xylose is a simple sugar and is use din an absorptiontest in humans to check how well intestines are absorbing   d-xylose.
 It is performed to diagnose conditions that are present due to malabsorption of sugars.
 D-xylose is a simple sugar that doesnt need to be broken down.
 This protein is important as it allows for a transport channel for the D-xylose and is a xylose specific operon that is regulated by genes encoding glucose and mannose uptake.
-This is found on the xyLE gene and it can help biologists study gene regulation and protein export.
+This is found on the xyLE gene and it can help biologists study gene regulation and protein export.</p>
 ##methyl-directed mismatch repair protein:
 Correct for errors due to DNA polymerase (1 in 1000 bases) which could have a disastrous effect if not present.
 It checks for errors and corrects them at an error rate of 1/1000000.
 It is a protein used for recognizing and repairing erroneous insertion, deletion, and misincorporation of bases that can arise during DNA replication and recombination, as well as reparing some forms of DNA damage.
 ##putative ATP-dependent helicase: